Table of Contents:

 Report a Bug or Request a Feature

 Something not quite working right?
 Have a cool idea for how to make JTE better?
-Open an Issue on the JTE repo and let's get the conversation started.
+Open an Issue on the JTE repository and let's get the conversation started.

-No contribution is too small and are greatly appreciated.
+No contribution is too small - all are appreciated!

 Documentation is crucial to the health of JTE as a framework.
 Please feel free to update the documentation to resolve typos, make an explanation more clear, or add a new page to explain a particular pattern or concept.

 JTE is the core engine that powers Booz Allen's open source DevSecOps capability, the Solutions Delivery Platform.
-To facilitate the aggregation of documentation, we leverage a documentation framework called Antora.
-Documentation for Antora is written in AsciiDoc.
+To facilitate the aggregation of documentation, we leverage a documentation framework called MkDocs along with the Material for MkDocs theme.
+Documentation for MkDocs is written in Markdown.
 The documentation can be found in the

 docs directory.
 To view your changes locally, run